expo/expo/docs/pages/guides/authentication.md

 };

 export default function App() {
-  /* @info request will containt the <b>codeVerifier</b> which will need to be used with the Dropbox token endpoint to exchange the code for an access token and a refresh token*/ const [request, response, promptAsync] = useAuthRequest(
+  /* @info request will contain the <b>codeVerifier</b> which will need to be used with the Dropbox token endpoint to exchange the authorization code for an access token and a refresh token*/ const [request, response, promptAsync] = useAuthRequest(
     {
+      //Set response type to code to obtain authorization code instead of an access token
+      responseType: ResponseType.Code,
       clientId: 'CLIENT_ID',
       // There are no scopes so just pass an empty array
       scopes: [],
+      // Set to true for PCKE flow
       usePKCE: true,
       redirectUri: makeRedirectUri({
         // For usage in bare and standalone